-The Reference 3000 uses forced air-cooling to keep the components within the Reference 3000 within their recommended operating temperature range.
+The Reference 3000 uses forced air-cooling to keep its electronic components within their recommended operating temperature range.
 Three fans on the rear panel of the Reference 3000 draw air into the chassis.
 The air exits from slots located on the sides of the chassis near the front panel.

-Do not block the airflow into or out of the Reference 3000 chassis.
-While the circuitry should shut down before it is damaged from excessive heat, the Reference 3000 enclosure may become uncomfortably hot to the touch if insufficient air flows through the chassis.
+Caution: Do not block the airflow into or out of the Reference 3000 chassis.
+While the circuitry should shut down before it is damaged by excessive heat, the Reference 3000 enclosure may become uncomfortably hot to the touch if insufficient air flows through the chassis.
 Running the Reference 3000 without adequate cooling could shorten the time to failure of some of the circuitry.